Bijan Daneshmand: Career

 In 2016, Daneshmand plays the role of university director in Under the Shadow, a 2016 Persian-language psychological horror film directed by Babak Anvari.
 A mother and daughter had terrifying supernatural encounters in Tehran during the Iran-Iraq War of the 1980s.
 The film's world debut took place at the Sundance Film Festival in 2016.
 In 2017, it was awarded with the BAFTA for Outstanding Debut.

 In 2021, Daneshmand wrote and directed a Persian-language web series, The Bahramis.

 In 2022, Daneshmand was cast as a AliReza Jamshidpour, one of the leading characters in Maryam Keshavarz's film The Persian Version.
 The film was premiered at the 2023 Sundance Film Festival in January 2023 as part of the U.S. Dramatic competition.
 It took home the Waldo for Best Screenplay as well as the Audience Award.

 Daneshmand, parallel with his acting, is engaged with his fine art practice.
 His artwork has been exhibited and reviewed internationally at art galleries, exhibitions, and publications.

 In 1996, Daneshmand founded and launched The Leonard, an award winning boutique hotel in central London.
 The hotel was popular with musicians and film people.
 William Orbit made various recordings there including works involving U2, Madonna, Pink.
 In 2003, Daneshmand sold his family interest in the business, to focus entirely on his art and acting.

-In 2020, he commenced his Damavand series; a collection of over 150 works, an exploration on the theme of repetition and difference.
+In 2020, continuing with his fine art practice and interest in the concept of repetition, he commenced his Damavand series; a collection of over 150 works, an exploration on the theme of repetition and difference.

+In 2024, Daneshmand performed as the voice character of King Darius, in Prince of Persia: The Lost Crown video game by Ubisoft.